Criminal Justice (M.S.C.J.)

 - a copy of an official transcript from each institution where course credit was granted

-- minimum 3.0 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses)
+- a 3.0 overall GPA or a 3.0 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.